Modify code

 Depending on the enabled resources in your application, there may be several configurators available to launch.

-• If you launch the Device Configurator from the IDE, you are opening the project’s design.modus file, which is responsible for holding all of the BSP configuration information.
+• If you launch the Device Configurator from Eclipse, you are opening the project’s design.modus file, which is responsible for holding all of the BSP configuration information.
 It contains the following:

 • Selected device